brendanbobryk/corgi-maze-sprint/README.md

 - Guaranteed solvable paths from start to goal
 - Arrow key movement (up, down, left, right)
 - Timer tracking how long it takes to reach the goal
+- Move counter to track steps taken
+- Best time tracking per maze size (saved locally)
+- Selectable maze sizes: Small, Medium, Large
+- Color themes for the entire UI: Dark, Forest, Desert
 - Restart button for new mazes
-- Polished dark-mode UI for easy viewing
+- Polished, modern, and responsive UI
 - Cute corgi and goal emojis 🐶🏁

 ## Technologies Used

 - React (with hooks)
 - JavaScript
-- CSS
+- CSS (with theme support)

 ## How to Run